Canadian Mining Assets

 Information Bulletin

-Canada is home to almost half of the world’s publicly listed mining and mineral exploration companiesFootnote 1.
+Canada is home to about half of the world’s publicly listed mining and mineral exploration companiesFootnote 1.
 Many of these companies have operations in Canada and abroad.

 Canadian mining assets (CMAs) dataFootnote 2 reveal important insight into the breadth and depth of the global presence of Canadian mining and mineral exploration companies.